erickouassi/The-NYC-ASP-API/README.md

 ----------------

 **Disclaimer:**
-The data, information, and utility presented in this site is to be used at own risk.
-Results should be double checked before being relied upon.
+The data, information, and utility presented on this site will be used at risk.
+Results should be double-checked before being relied upon.

 _Default time zone (America/New\_York)

 For the benefit of developers, the API provides numerous endpoints.
-Keep in mind that all endpoints return JSON and support both http and https.
+Keep in mind that all endpoints return JSON and support both HTTP and HTTPS.

 Not all endpoints are made publicly accessible.
-Please feel free to get in touch with me if you have any queries, suggestions, or feature requests.
+Please feel free to reach out to me if you have any questions, suggestions, or feature requests.

 The API is very straightforward.
-No authentication required.
+No authentication is required.
 Make Get requests to:
 [https://the-nyc-asp-api.vercel.app/{endpoint}](https://the-nyc-asp-api.vercel.app)

 | Endpoint      | Description | Link     |